-II.B.1.
+II.C.1.
 Land Cover/Use

-The system-level land cover/use monitoring is designed to document trends by repeating the development of a land cover/use GIS layer at the end of the first increment.
+The system-level land cover/use monitoring is designed to document status by repeating the development of a land cover/use GIS layer at the end of the first increment.
 The same methods used in the development of the pre-Program land cover/use layer with the 1998 ortho-rectified color infra-red photographs will be employed.
 The pre-Program land cover/use GIS layer was developed by the Bureau of Reclamation, Great Plains Region, Platte River EIS Office (USDI BOR 2000).
+The same cover types, with updates as possible, will be used during the Program.

-The development of a land cover/use GIS layer at the end of the first increment will facilitate the estimation of change in the aerial extent of each cover class.
-An estimate of net change will be made with the study area wide estimates of land cover/use area (e.g. the hectares of wetted channel increased by 10).
-Using a sample of points in the study area, estimates of the types of changes (gross change) will be possible (e.g. 20 hectares moved from forest to wetted channel, 10 hectares moved from wetted channel to lowland grasses).
+Trends in land cover class acreage can be assessed by comparing the post-first increment GIS layer to the layer created from the 1998 photographs.
+An estimate of net change in the areal extent of each cover class will be made with the study area-wide estimates of land cover/use area (e.g. the hectares of wetted channel increased by 10).
+Evaluating a sample of points in the study area will allow estimates of gross change (e.g. 20 hectares changed from forest to wetted channel, 10 hectares changed from wetted channel to lowland grasses) (Duncan and Kalton 1987).

-In addition, estimates of the aerial extent of each cover class will be made during the first increment using non-rectified aerial photographs.
+In addition, estimates of the areal extent of each cover class will be made during the First Increment using non-rectified aerial photographs.
 These estimates will be made every three years and will be used to interpret the trends detected with the land cover/use GIS layer at the beginning and ending of the First Increment.
-Transects spaced evenly throughout the study area and positioned at the anchor points will be used to estimate the aerial extent of each cover class.
-The distance of each cover class along each transect will be measured on the aerial photographs and the aerial extent of each land cover/use class will be inferred from this data.
+Transects spaced evenly throughout the study area and positioned at the anchor points will be used to estimate the areal extent of each cover class.
+The distance of each cover class along each transect will be measured on the aerial photographs and the areal extent of each land cover/use class will be inferred from this data.

-II.B.2 In-channel Seedling Survey
+II.C.2.
+In-channel Seedling Survey

-The system-level seedling survey is designed to document the aerial extent of the study area main channel with willow and cottonwood seedlings less than 3 years old or purple loosestrife or false indigo.
+The system-level seedling survey is designed to document the areal extent of the study area main channel with willow and cottonwood seedlings less than 3 years old or purple loosestrife or false indigo.
 The monitoring will locate areas with seedlings (willows, cottonwoods, purple loosestrife, and false indigo less than 1 meter in height) and without other well-established woody vegetation (greater than 1 meter in height).
 An estimate of the seedling area will be made annually and will include the elevations associated with seedling areas.
 The main channel in the study area forms the population (area) of interest for this monitoring.